Table of Contents

 Wholesale benefits and challenges

-With wholesale distributors having access to wholesale pricing, they can buy goods at a significantly lower rate than retail businesses.
-The ability to ship out products in bulk also allows them to enjoy lower fulfilment costs.
+Wholesalers buy and sell their items for a lower price per item because products are bought in larger quantities.
+Since wholesale distributors have access to wholesale pricing, they can buy goods at a significantly lower rate than retail businesses.
 As a result, their overall spending is lower, which gives them a good opportunity to earn huge profits.

 Additionally, although wholesale businesses have access to wholesale pricing, they have to invest in enormous amounts of goods at a time.
 The cost of procurement can easily build up when you have to buy thousands of units to qualify for wholesale pricing.